 When you have a loved one who needs assistance making financial or medical decisions, you may find yourself wondering whether it is better to obtain a power of attorney or to seek a guardianship to help assist them with these matters.
 Which one will provide you with the best chance to take care of their needs?
 To make the decisions, you will first need to understand what each one is and how they differ.

 Power of Attorney

-The dissolution of a power of attorney can differ depending on the type of POA obtained as well.
-In a conventional power of attorney, the document will become invalid once the individual is declared to be incapacitated.
+The dissolution of a power of attorney can also differ depending on the type of POA obtained.
+In a conventional power of attorney, the document will become invalid once the person is declared to be incapacitated.
 If a durable power of attorney has been obtained, then a power of attorney can continue even after incapacitation.

-How Does a Power of Attorney Differ From Guardianship?
+How Does a Power of Attorney Differ from Guardianship?

 Another important thing to note is that if a durable power of attorney is in effect when someone becomes incapacitated, then a guardianship is not necessary.
-So if you wish to have a say in who will be appointed your decision making capability in the event you become incapacitated, then having a durable power of attorney in place may be the best course of action.
+So, if you wish to have a say in who will be appointed your decision making in the event you become incapacitated, then having a durable power of attorney in place may be the best course of action.

-Pros and Cons of POAs and Guardianships
+Pros and Cons of Powers of Attorney and Guardianships

 Deciding whether to choose a durable power of attorney or guardianship can be a difficult decision, and one that involves weighing the pros and cons of each action.
 In any event, seeking out knowledgeable legal counsel will help you better understand the process that goes into obtaining each, what responsibilities each require, and which one will be in the best interest of your loved one.